ABAP Test Cockpit in the Cloud – What is already possible

 But surely, you may want to create your own ATC check variants as you can do it in your on-premise SAP systems to bundle ATC checks as it is suitable for your own development use case.
-It became possible with SAP BTP ABAP Environment 2105.

 If you want to create your own ATC check variant in SAP BTP ABAP Environment, you can either create it from scratch or copy and change an existing ATC check variant delivered by SAP.

 More details in the blog How to create and use your own ATC check variant in ABAP Development Tools for Eclipse.

 How to create an ATC check in ADT

 Some of you may not only want to configure the ATC checks delivered by SAP and bundle them to custom ATC check variants but are eager to write own ATC checks.

 More details how to do it in the blog How to create your own ATC check in ABAP Development Tools for Eclipse.